Swishhyy/Steel-Tools-and-Armor-Mod/README.md

-# Steel Tools & Armor Fabric 1.21.1 Mod
+# Steel Tools & Armor NeoForge 1.21+ Mod

-Im Converting this mod idea to NeoForge due to increased growing support and simplicity Also if you want to use the Fabric version thats no longer supported feel free, no license will apply to it! the Neoforge one will however, i might develop different versions in the future but now at most i can only develop a single one.

 This is my first minecraft and mod in general ive ever developed its mostly just so i can see what i can make but also i think the implementation of this mod is also extremely cool it will remain public if theres any issues or anything else with the mod of if someone wants to contribute